What does this look like week to week?

 Gameschool

-High School: The 2024-2025 school year was our first year as a homeschool co-op and we only had students enrolled through 8th grade.
+High School: We offered our first high school classes in the 2025-2026 school year for a small group of students.
+Due to current student needs, we have decided to put our high school classes on hold for the 2026-2027 school year.
+We are planning to use this year to prepare for a relaunch of our high school classes in the 2027-2028 school year when we will have a handful of current students ready to move into 9th grade.
 We are excited to grow this area of our co-op and we have a lot of ideas for how to implement a high school program that fits our mission and can be accomplished whether we have small or large number of students.
 Please reach out to us if you would like to discuss this further and hear more about our hopes for our future high schoolers.

 Lunch: We all break for lunch on our Class Days.
 Students eat a bag lunch from home together in their age groups.
 This gives them more opportunities to build deeper relationships with one another.